ntustRay/vite-ts-basic-template/README.md

 5. **React Version**: This template uses React 19.
 If you need to support older projects, downgrade React and update dependencies accordingly.

 6. **Module Resolution**: The project uses different module resolution strategies for the app (bundler) and tests (node).
 Keep this in mind when importing modules.

+7. **Pre-commit Hooks**: Husky may show a deprecation warning about the hook format.
+This is expected and does not affect functionality.

 ## Available Scripts